Project-Pandora-Game/pandora-documentation/Getting_started.md

 ```
 node --version
 ```
-- Enable corepack (this makes `yarn` available)
+- Enable corepack (this makes `pnpm` available)
 ```
 corepack enable
 ```
-- Verify that yarn is available (expected output: The version of yarn as `1.x.x`)
+- Verify that pnpm is available (expected output: The version of pnpm as `7.17.x`)
 ```
-yarn --version
+pnpm --version
 ```
 You can now close the administrator command prompt - you won't need it anymore